Equisetum hyemale aka Horsetail

 Horsetail, Great Scouring Rush, Shave Grass

-How to care for Horsetail
+How difficult is it to take care of Horsetail

 Horsetail presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.